 At the most basic level, you must prove that the commercial driver or the company did something to cause the accident.
 This may be bad driving, poor maintenance of the vehicle, or other safety violations.
 You’ll also need proof of the financial losses for which you’re seeking reimbursement.
 You may find that a reputable business is more willing to settle if they’ve accepted fault in order to avoid bad publicity and preserve their reputation.
 However, you should understand that any settlement offers from the business or the insurance company usually come with a catch — you must waive the right to seek additional compensation beyond the settlement amount.
 For that reason, you should not accept a settlement offer unless (1) you’re sure you won’t have any future medical or other expenses related to the accident, and (2) you fully understand the total amount of compensation that may be available to you.

 We understand the burden and stress involved in being in an accident and strive to make the process as simple as possible.
 We start with a free consultation to help you understand what your case is worth.
 If you retain us, we then pursue your claim to the fullest extent of the law to help you receive the full amount of compensation to which you’re entitled.
 Finally, if you’re not able to recover, we don’t take a fee.
-To start the process, contact our office now to schedule an appointment.
+To start the process, contact our office now to schedule an appointment with our Litster Frost Injury Lawyers today.

 Your rights as a motorist: